History

 Curriculum Intent

-In history, our young people will develop a life-long love of learning through our rich, broad, balanced curriculum and expert delivery.
-They will access a rich tapestry giving them the knowledge and understanding of these islands as a coherent, chronological narrative from pre-1066 through topics such as Migration, to 20th Century history such as World War One and Two, the Holocaust and the Cold War.
+In history our young people will develop a life-long love of learning through our rich, broad, balanced curriculum and expert delivery.
+They will access the knowledge and understanding of these islands as a coherent, chronological narrative from pre-1066 through topics such as Migration, to 20th Century history such as the World War One and Two, the Holocaust and the Cold War.

 Our main threads:

-• Within all topics we will consider the local aspect.
-For example, our students understand the NE’s role in Norman England, in TTEA, its contribution to WW1, etc. While also looking at global history, such as the world wars.
+- In all topics we will consider the local aspect.
+For example, our students to understand the NE’s role in Norman England, in TTEA, its contribution to WW1, etc. While also looking at global history, such as the world wars.

-• How belief shapes people’s views and makes them act in positive and negative ways.
-We will study religious beliefs that sparked changes, such as the English reformation and the English Civil War.
-We will look at political beliefs and the affects that has in forcing change, both positive and negative, such as reform in the 19th Century, The Cold War ideologies and the rise of Naziism.
+- How belief shapes peoples’ views and makes them act on positive and negative ways.
+We will study religious beliefs, which sparked change such as the English reformation and the English Civil War.
+We will look at political beliefs and the affects that has in forcing change, both positive and negative such as reform in the 19th Century, The Cold War ideologies, and the rise of Naziism.

 All history students at Heworth Grange School receive a world class education that is holistic, ambitious, and aspirational.
 The history curriculum at Heworth Grange ensures that all students can achieve great depths of cultural capital and SMSC through the gaining of historical perspective.

-At Heworth Grange we ensure that students are consistently developing the key skills and key historical concepts such as change/continuity, cause and consequence, interpretation and using evidence.
+At Heworth Grange we ensure that students are consistently developing the key skills and key historical concepts such as change/continuity, cause, and consequence, understanding interpretation and using evidence.
 We use them to make connections, draw contrasts, analyse trends, frame historically valid questions and create their own structured account, including written narratives and analyses.
-A good example of this is the Year 7 Normans, where students will use contemporary evidence, modern interpretation to understand the local, national and international effect of the Norman expansion.
+A good example of this is the Year 7 Normans, where students will use contemporary evidence, modern interpretation to understand the local, national, and international effect of the Norman expansion.

 Through our challenging curriculum topics at KS3 and KS4 and the development of historical skills such as analysis, judgement and debate we ensure our young people are confident to pursue ambitious next steps in education and life.

-To enable this we are ensuring the development of literacy.
-Supplying all students with subject specific tier two and three vocabulary, writing [ractice and equipping students with the literacy skills to engage with up-to-date scholarship and form their own historical interpretations.
+To enable this, we are ensuring the development of literacy.
+Supplying all students with subject specific tier two and three vocabulary, writing [practice and equipping students with the literacy skills to engage with up-to-date scholarship and form their own historical interpretations.

 Knowledge and skills: